Yoga Shoes

 Yoga shoes look like sneakers, but they have thin soles that allow for flexibility, and the tops of the shoes are lightweight to allow air to circulate more freely.
 The shoes are available in different colors and styles.
 Major manufacturers such as Reebok, Adidas, and Puma all make specialty shoes for yoga practice.

-Why Wear Yoga Shoes
+Why Wear Shoes

-• Comfort.
-You may just feel uncomfortable without shoes and socks on.
+• Comfort: You may just feel uncomfortable without shoes and socks on.

-• Fear of germs or bacteria.
-If you share or rent a yoga mat and worry about swapping bacteria, you may want to wear yoga shoes.
+• Fear of germs or bacteria: If you share or rent a yoga mat and worry about swapping bacteria, you may want to wear yoga shoes.

-• Safety.
-If you enjoy practicing yoga outside or anywhere else where going barefoot isn’t a wise option, shoes may keep you from stepping on sharp stones or getting ant bites.
+• Safety: If you enjoy practicing yoga outside or anywhere else where going barefoot isn't a wise option, shoes may keep you from stepping on sharp stones or getting ant bites.

-• Traction.
-If you’re one of those lucky people who has smooth feet, you may want a pair of shoes to help with traction and keep you from slipping during certain poses.
+• Traction: If you're one of those lucky people who has smooth feet, you may want a pair of shoes to help with traction and keep you from slipping during certain poses.

-Why Not to Wear Yoga Shoes
+Why Not to Wear Shoes

 While some people couldn’t imagine popping off their shoes and socks for any form of exercise, there are some valid reasons to let your feet breathe when you’re doing yoga.

-• Comfort.
-Some people prefer to practice yoga barefoot; it just “feels” better for them.
+• Comfort: Some people prefer to practice yoga barefoot; it just "feels" better for them.

-• Connection.
-Shoes can keep people from being “centered” and connected to the Earth.
+• Connection: Shoes can keep people from being "centered" and connected to the Earth.

-• Difficulties getting into poses.
-Wearing shoes may make it harder to get in or stay in some poses.
+• Difficulties getting into poses: Wearing shoes may make it harder to get in or stay in some poses.

-• Reflexology.
-Following the belief that the feet relate to other parts of the body, it is considered far more beneficial to allow your feet to have a workout of their own while you’re doing yoga.
+• Reflexology: Following the belief that the feet relate to other parts of the body, it is considered far more beneficial to allow your feet to have a workout of their own while you're doing yoga.

 Other Options